Son of a Cleaning Lady

 Pillar One: Mind

 The mind is the command center.
 If it’s foggy, reactive, or negative, everything else follows.
-Most people spend more time refreshing email than strengthening mental clarity, which is why this pillar is first.
+Most people spend more time refreshing their email than strengthening their mental clarity, which is why this pillar is first.

 Reflection: Reflection is the practice of stepping back to understand yourself.
 Journaling, coaching, or simply quiet thought builds awareness of how and why you react.
 It shifts you from autopilot into intentional action.
 Reflection makes your choices sharper and your responses calmer.